Engineering Office

 Radiators

-The Engineering Office is monitored through two radiators:
+The Engineering Office is monitored through the following radiators:

-- Number of hours spent by agilers per practice (Monthly)
+- Number of hours spent by agilers per practice (monthly)

-- Number of hours spent by agilers per Business Unit / Circle (Monthly)
+- Number of hours spent by agilers per Business Unit / Circle (monthly)

-- eNPS / Employee Net Promoter Score (Quarterly)
+- eNPS / Employee Net Promoter Score (quarterly)

 Allocation